narenbalaji66/ragi-puttu-new/recipe.md

-* sprinkle some water on the ragi flour and mix well
+* sprinkle some water on the ragi flour
+* mix well
 * cook the ragi flour in stream for 10 mins
 * transfer the streamed flour into a boul
 * add adequate amount of sugar or jaggery